ajkula/GoRTMS/README.md

        }
      }
      ```
-4. Cliquez sur "Create"
+4. Click "Create"

-### Création d'une file d'attente
+### Create a Queue

-1. Cliquez sur le domaine créé
+1. Click on the created domain
-2. Cliquez sur "Create Queue"
+2. Click "Create Queue"
-3. Remplissez les informations:
+3. Fill in the details:
-   - Nom: `messages`
+   - Name: `messages`
    - Configuration:
      ```json
      {